brewgator/lightning-node-tools/README.md

 ## Requirements

 - Lightning Network node with `lncli` installed and configured
-- Go 1.19+ (for the Go program)
+- Go 1.19+ for building the tools
-- Telegram bot token and chat ID
+- Telegram bot token and chat ID (for telegram-monitor)

 ### Legacy Bash Script Requirements